Airship: Passenger transport

-In the 1990s, the successor of the original Zeppelin company in Friedrichshafen, the Zeppelin Luftschifftechnik GmbH, reengaged in airship construction.
+In the 1990s, the successor to the original Zeppelin company in Friedrichshafen, the Zeppelin Luftschifftechnik GmbH, resumed airship construction.
 The first experimental craft (later christened Friedrichshafen) of the type "Zeppelin NT" flew in September 1997.
 Though larger than common blimps, the Neue Technologie (New Technology) zeppelins are much smaller than their giant ancestors and not actually Zeppelin-types in the classical sense.
 They are sophisticated semirigids.
 Apart from the greater payload, their main advantages compared to blimps are higher speed and excellent maneuverability.
-Meanwhile, several Zeppelin NT have been produced and operated profitably in joyrides, research flights and similar applications.
+Meanwhile, several Zeppelin NT have been produced and operated profitably in joyrides, research flights, and similar applications.

 In June 2004, a Zeppelin NT was sold for the first time to a Japanese company, Nippon Airship Corporation, for tourism and advertising mainly around Tokyo.
 It was also given a role at the 2005 Expo in Aichi.
-The aircraft began a flight from Friedrichshafen to Japan, stopping at Geneva, Paris, Rotterdam, Munich, Berlin, Stockholm and other European cities to carry passengers on short legs of the flight.
+The aircraft began a flight from Friedrichshafen to Japan, stopping at Geneva, Paris, Rotterdam, Munich, Berlin, Stockholm, and other European cities to carry passengers on short legs of the flight.
 Russian authorities denied overflight permission, so the airship had to be dismantled and shipped to Japan rather than following the historic Graf Zeppelin flight from Germany to Japan.

-In 2008, Airship Ventures Inc. began operations from Moffett Federal Airfield near Mountain View, California and until November 2012 offered tours of the San Francisco Bay Area for up to 12 passengers.
+In 2008, Airship Ventures Inc. began operations from Moffett Federal Airfield near Mountain View, California and, until November 2012, offered tours of the San Francisco Bay Area for up to 12 passengers.

 Exploration

 In November 2005, De Beers, a diamond mining company, launched an airship exploration program over the remote Kalahari Desert.
 A Zeppelin NT, equipped with a Bell Geospace gravity gradiometer, was used to find potential diamond mines by scanning the local geography for low-density rock formations, known as kimberlite pipes.
 On 21 September 2007, the airship was severely damaged by a whirlwind while in Botswana.
-One crew member, who was on watch aboard the moored craft, was slightly injured but released after overnight observation in hospital.
+One crew member, who was on watch aboard the moored craft, was slightly injured but released after overnight observation in the hospital.